Introduction

 - Internet Explorer 10, released in 2012, was the last version of Internet Explorer to be supported on Windows 7.
 It included support for ECMAScript 5.1.
 It also offered Improved performance and faster page loading times along with enhanced security features, including protection against phishing attacks and malware.
 It introduced a new “Do Not Track” feature, which allowed users to opt-out of online tracking by third parties.
 Internet Explorer 10 also came with enhanced support for touchscreen devices, such as tablets and smartphones.

-- Internet Explorer 11, released in 2013, was the last version of Internet Explorer to be supported on Windows 8.1, as Microsoft moved to a new web browser called Microsoft Edge with the release of Windows 10.
+- Internet Explorer 11, released in 2013, was the last version of Internet Explorer to be supported on Windows 8.1.
+Microsoft then moved to a new web browser called Microsoft Edge with the release of Windows 10.
 It brought enhanced integration with Windows 8.1, including support for snap mode and live tiles on the start screen and was the first version of Internet Explorer to support WebGL and Google’s protocol SPDY.
 It was the last release in the history of Internet Explorer.

 Decline of Internet Explorer and the Rise of Other Web Browsers